Mike Lawlor

-Michael P. Lawlor is an American politician, criminal justice professor, and lawyer from Connecticut.
+Michael P. Lawlor (born December 30, 1956) is an American politician, criminal justice professor, and lawyer from Connecticut.
 A Democrat, he served as a member of the Connecticut House of Representatives from 1987 to 2011, representing the 99th district in East Haven.
 Lawlor resigned from the legislature on January 4, 2011 to serve in Dan Malloy's administration as undersecretary for criminal justice policy and planning at the Office of Policy and Management.

 Education

 Lawlor attended public schools in East Haven and graduated from East Haven High School.
 He was co-captain of the EHHS football team and was Vice-President of the Senior Class.

 He graduated as an Honors Scholar in Slavic and Eastern European Studies from the University of Connecticut in 1979.
 He earned a Master's Degree in Soviet Area Studies from the University of London in 1981 and he graduated from the George Washington University School of Law in 1983.
 He has also participated in language studies in Russia in 1977 and received a Fulbright-Hays Scholarship to study economic reform in Hungary in 1982.